benedikt-mayer/benedikt-mayer.github.io/pages/projects/android.md

 ::: article
 ::: paragraph
 ::: text
-## Which Lectures and Free Rooms are nearby?
+## Which lectures and free rooms are nearby?

 &nbsp;